 Ram Mandir Architecture: A Story Beyond Brick and Mortar

-(Viewed 12331 times since Jan 2024)
+(Viewed 40756 times since Jan 2024)

-The construction of the Ram Mandir has been completed to a great extent and the temple is finally nearing the day of its inauguration.
+The construction of the Ram Mandir has been completed to a great extent, and the temple is finally nearing the day of its inauguration.
 With this development, the eyes of the entire world are on how the temple is turning out.
+It has been going on under the guidance of Chandrakantbhai Sompura, who designed the Akshardham Temple in Gujarat.
+He is being assisted by his two sons Nikhil Sompura and Ashish Sompura.

-There are questions about every aspect of the construction and we have tried to answer most of them.
+There are questions about every aspect of the construction, and we have tried to answer most of them.

-Materials Used in the Construction -
+Materials Used in the Construction

 It seems like the entire country has come together for the construction of the temple.
 The pink sandstone from Rajasthan was carved by artisans from Orissa for the main temple complex.
+The granite has been brought in from Karnataka.
+Teakwood of high quality for the woodwork has been sourced specially from Maharashtra.

+In addition to that, bells that will be part of the temple rituals came from Tamil Nadu, and the brassware was procured from Uttar Pradesh.
 Big names like IIT and Central Building Research Institute are associated with the construction of the temple.
 In fact, Larsen and Toubro is even offering its services pro bono.

-Architecture Style and Features -
+Architecture Style and Features

-The architecture of the temple has been influenced from not just North Indian style but also by the South Indian style and the design has been done keeping the guidelines of Vastu Shastra and Shilpa Shastra in mind.
+The architecture of the temple has been influenced from not just North Indian style but also by the South Indian style, and the design has been done keeping the guidelines of Vastu Shastra and Shilpa Shastra in mind.

 Mainly, the Nagara style of architecture is being implemented for the construction of the prestigious Ram Mandir.
 Many temples in India have already been constructed in this style like the Sun Temple in Konark and the temples of Khajuraho.